metrorailings/OwlBlog/content/posts/2021-preseason-review-jets.md

 Robert Saleh brings with him a new energy, a fervor for physical football.
 It's an infectious attitude needed in a locker room that's been listless the past few years.
 Don't get me wrong though...the roster's riddled with holes all over the place - no force of personality is ever enough to overcome that problem.
 But that fighting spirit is needed if Saleh is to lay the foundation for a culture priding itself on winning football games.

 Combine a franchise rebuilding its roster with a whole new set of coaches learning their respective positions for the first time and you have a team trapped in a turbulent adolescent phase.
+A few games might be won here and there, but expect these Jets to be a team that constantly finds itself in an underdog role week after week after week.